dimfalk/kostra2020/README.md

 #> [1]   200   500  1000  2000  5000 10000
 ```

-### Design storm estimation
+### Design storm generation

-Furthermore, statistical precipitation can be used for modelling of
+Furthermore, statistical precipitation can be used to create design
-precipitation time series.
+storm time series.
 Currently, Euler Type I + II are implemented.

 ``` r
 # Euler Type II design storm with a duration of 60 minutes and a return period of 100 a